-My guess is that if you want a job with your dream employer you are going to be clean-cut, respectable, meticulous, engaging, honest and sincere.
+My guess is that if you want a job with your dream employer, you are going to be clean-cut, respectable, meticulous, engaging, honest, as well as sincere.
 If it helps, dating isn’t entirely unlike looking for a job.
 There are a lot of similarities.

-If you care about dating, and you care about meeting the right person for you, then you should care about your profile.
+If you care about dating and meeting the right person for you, you should care about your profile.

-Carelessness is the biggest mistake I see people make on their online dating profile.
-So often people neglect showcasing who they are and what they are all about.
+Carelessness is the biggest mistake I see people make on their online dating profiles.
+So often, people neglect showcasing who they are and what they are all about.
 No impression IS an impression.

 I always tell people: It’s not just what you write on your dating profile but how people perceive it.
 You should take into consideration what others see between the lines.
 That’s part of the strategy.

 To be fair, one slight difference between an online dating brand and a corporate brand is reputation.
 Product brands are recognized and have social proof.
-A person looking at your profile has no background information, they can’t see your five-star ratings (although, wouldn’t that be nice!)
-However, I think that makes it even more important to be polished from the get-go.
+A person looking at your profile has no background information.
+They can’t see your five-star ratings (although, wouldn’t that be nice!)
+However, I think that makes it even more essential to be polished from the get-go.
 You are self-packaging.

 Every brand had to start somewhere.

-Your online dating profile is your start to human connectedness.
-You want to go out with people who resonate with you, who believe that they feel they might have a connection to you.
+Your online dating profile is your start to human connection.
+You want to go out with people who resonate with you.
+They should also be open to believing they might have a connection to you.
 You want people who are looking at your profile to be able to envision their life meshing with your life and vice versa.